Acorn-Digital-Solutions/cubanews/cubanewsjs/cubanews-crawler/README.md

 Implemented using Crawlee + PlaywrightCrawler + TypeScript

-This is a general project that dependeing on input it will crawl one of the news sources.
+This is a general project that depending on input it will crawl one of the news sources.

 ## Setting news source input